 3. Make it a loop tour and hit the road right after 3 p.m.

-You can also head into Two Medicine, Many Glacier and the North Fork (be prepared for a wait) after 3 p.m.
+You can also head into Many Glacier and the North Fork (be prepared for a wait) after 3 p.m.
 If you stay on the west side of the Continental Divide, you can participate in a slew of activities in the morning – like kayaking on Flathead Lake, hitting up the local farmers market, mountain biking at Herron Park or walking it out along the Parkline Trail – before heading into the park in mid-afternoon.

 There are also some great hikes along this route, including Three Bear Lake Trail (2.4 miles round-trip), Elk Mountain Trail (4.8 miles round-trip), Firebrand Pass (10.7 miles round-trip) and South Boundary Trail (6.8 miles round-trip).